Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 ## Hardware

-The ad-hoc arrangement.
-Wiring Sensors to ADCs see source code.
-Wiring ESP8266 - Pico (all other pins not connected):
+An ad-hoc arrangement.
+Wiring sensors to ADC1-ADC3 see source code.
+Wiring ESP8266 to Pico (all other pins not connected):

 * Pin 1 - GND